FFFiend/HipHopTrivia/README.md

 I hope I finish this in time

-# Using sequelize too... cool
+Update: not using sequelize anymore, sticking to MongoDB